hoangvo1902/CSC17104_PROGRAMMING-FOR-DATA-SCIENCE/README.md

 **<font size="4">DESCRIPTION</font>**

-Our duty is finding a good dataset, clean it up(data preprocessing), analyse explore something useful from this datset and visualize it.
+Our duty is finding a good dataset, clean it up(data preprocessing), analyse explore something useful from this dataset and visualize it.

 **<font size="4">CONTRIBUTORS</font>**